Marten Falls First Nation: Council

-As a signatory to Treaty 9, the Marten Falls First Nation is a member of the Matawa First Nations, a Regional Chief's Council, and the Nishnawbe Aski Nation, a Tribal Political Organization representing majority of the First Nations in northern Ontario.
+As a signatory to Treaty 9, Marten Falls First Nation is a member of the Matawa First Nations, a Regional Chief's Council, and Nishnawbe Aski Nation, a Tribal Political Organization representing the majority of the First Nations in northern Ontario.
 Through these council memberships, the First Nation receives additional services, ranging from Economic Development assistance and Health Care assistance to Nishnawbe-Aski Police Service.

 Services

 The healthcare in the community is serviced by a First Nations Inuit Health (a branch of Health Canada) clinic staffed by community health nurses (CHN).
 There is a K-8 school (Henry Coaster Memorial School) that staffs teachers from both outside the community and within the First Nation.
 The on-reserve version of Children's Aid is provided through Tikinagan Child and Family Services.
 Ogoki is policed by the Nishnawbe-Aski Police Service, an Aboriginal-based service.

 Reserve

-The First Nation have reserved for themselves the 7770.1 ha Marten Falls Indian Reserve 65, located on the north bank of the Albany River, about 170 km northeast of Nakina, Ontario.
+The First Nation has reserved for themselves the 7770.1 ha Marten Falls Indian Reserve 65, located on the north bank of the Albany River, about 170 km northeast of Nakina, Ontario.